-Between the changes and improvements that happen on search engines, adoption of new web technologies/applications and changes in the way people use search, tactical advice can get outdated pretty quickly.
+Between the changes and improvements that happen on search engines, adoption of new web technologies and things like artificial intelligence and changes in the way people use search, social media, apps and the internet, tactical advice can get outdated pretty quickly.

 Listening is key to discovering the viability and relevance of a particular marketing channel as well as the resources to ensure it’s success.
 Too many SEO consultants take on projects believing the client knows what’s best for themselves.
 The reason to hire a consultant is that they bring expertise and an outside perspective to the situation and challenge existing processes to reach goals.
 If current processes and knowledge worked so well, there would be little reason to bring in an outside consultant.